 The new edition of '25 Secrets of Tai Chi' is now available on Amazon.

 Personally, I had a hard time to learn classical Taiijquan from my teacher and his family members due to a language barrier.
-So I had to learn Mandarin Chinese in order to communicate better and learn Taiijquan without an inexperienced interpreter who does not know Taiji.
+So I had to learn Mandarin Chinese in order to communicate better and learn Taiijquan.
+It became much clearer to learn Mandarin Chinese while I was hiring an inexperienced interpreter who does not know Taiji.

 What I saw was many foreigners that I met in Chenjiagou and other places - they all had the same problem which was a communication problem with their teacher due to the language barrier.
 Even if a teacher tried to give a key principle to that foreigner, he and she could not comprehend detailed and crucial information due to the language barrier.
 As a result, those foreigners were only able to learn external forms even though they lived in Chenjiagou and eventually they gave up the practice because they could not capture any of internal and external development in their practice.
 Still, I see this situation every time I go to Chenjiagou.
 It is nobody’s fault.
 This is why I am writing this book for those who do not speak or understand Chinese language.